einbahnstrasse/MHL-Physical-Modeling/schedule.md

 * [MIT Animation of the Thomas Attractor](https://turbowarp.org/197965154){:target="_blank"}

 >"the trajectory of a frictionally dampened particle moving in a 3D lattice of forces"

 >"_b_ corresponds to how dissipative the system is"

->_dt_ is the time step: larger values means the particles move faster
+>"_dt_ is the time step: larger values means the particles move faster"

 #### Tutorials
 * [List of Strange Attractors + Fractals](http://www.3d-meier.de/tut19/Seite0.html){:target="_blank"}